-The European Think Tanks Group (ETTG) brings together five leading European think tanks working on international development and humanitarian issues:
+The European Think Tanks Group (ETTG) is a network of European independent think tanks working on EU international cooperation for global sustainable development.

 - The European Centre for Development Policy Management (ECDPM)

-- The Institute of International Affairs / Istituto per Affari Internazionali (IAI)
+- The International Affairs Institute / Istituto Affari Internazionali (IAI)

 - The Institute for Sustainable Development and International Relations / Institut du Développement Durable et des Relations Internationales (IDDRI)